Social Medicine / Natural Apitherapy Research Center

 Crystallization has no influence on honeyquality; it is a natural process.
 Some kinds like clover honey crystallize immediately after honeyharvest.
 Others like fir honey, crystallize after years.
 It depends on different proportion of fructose and dextrose.
 Is the part of dextrose higher, the honey crystallizes faster and firmer.
 Honeyjar superscripts like „selection", „selected", „beekeeper’s honey" are only empty phrases.

-But honey is not honey, especially raw honey and comb honey is not honey even if the process of production (in the honeybee) is always the same.
+But honey is not honey, especially raw honey and honey comb is not honey even if the process of production (in the honeybee) is always the same.
 The final product, which is yielded from honeycombs by running, extraction, or pressing, differ in several quality characteristics.
 The colour spectrum goes from nearly achromatic (white) to very dark colours.
 The consistency can be liquid, completely cristallized or beginning to cristallize.
 Differences in Taste and flavour depend mainly on botanical origin.
 According to the basic material one differs flowerhoney and honeydew honey.
 Flowerhoney comes completely or mainly from nectar of blossoms.
 Honeydew honey comes from honeydew of several tree species; excretions on plants from insects succing on plants.
 The bees collect these sugar containing excretions and converting it by combination with their own specific substances to honey.
 Honeydew honey is always dark, contains lots of mineral nutrients and has a spicy flavour; it is rather a specialty.

 Comb Honey, Raw Honey for social Medicine / natural Apitherapy - honey science: Bee Hive Products differ also in respect of kinds of harvest: